 Wear a good support bra, loose clothing and shoes that support your feet.
 Take breaks for a drink, food and a rest if you need to.
 Be careful in hot weather – stay inside or don’t exercise at all.
 It’s probably best to exercise at a moderate or mild level and there are some exercises that are best avoided.

-To find out more, see the Exercise Guidelines from National Women’s Health.
+To find out more, see Diet and exercise on the National Women’s Health website.

 Pelvic floor muscle exercises